9255291264/DeSHA256/README.md

 * approx. 300 milliseconds to find a 3-character long password.
 * approx. 21 seconds to find a 4-character long password.

+# License
+DeSHA256 is free and released into the public domain.
+You do whatever you want with it.
+For details, see the license file in the repository.

 # DeSHA256 on GPU/Cloud
 DeSHA256 can be setup to run on GPU and/or clouds to achieve an even better performance, for details, contact neo@nowing.com